djdiox/diox-website/README.md

 # Diox Website

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
-Hosting of the code powered by [GitLab](https://gitlab.com/djdiox) and for pages [GitHub](https://github.com/djdiox/diox-website)
+Hosting of the code powered by [GitLab](https://gitlab.com/djdiox/diox-website) and for pages on [GitHub](https://github.com/djdiox/diox-website)

+## CI / CD

+Continous Integration will be available over gitlab (coming soon)

 ## Productive Environment

 Currently the page ist hosted on [GitHub](https://djdiox.github.io/diox-website).
 It will be soon available on a Web Server with an domain.